-FAQs: Quality Assurance (QA)
+FAQs: Quality Assurance

 What is Quality Assurance?

-The Regulated Health Professions Act, 1991 requires CNO to establish and administer a QA Program that assists nurses in maintaining competence and continually evaluating their practice.
+The Regulated Health Professions Act, 1991 requires CNO to establish and administer a QA program that assists nurses in maintaining competence and continually evaluating their practice.

-CNO’s QA Program consists of three components:
+CNO’s QA Program consists of the following components:

-1. QA Everyday
+1. QA Every Day

 2. QA Assessment